BBWeb/style-guide/README.md

 ## Loops and comprehensions

+**Lever's suggestions on loops:**
 Prefer `for` loops and not Array#forEach in cases where a closure wrapper is not needed.

+**I kind of like the cleanliness of using Array#forEach in many cases but appreciate the simplicity and speed of just always using `for` - What do you guys think?**
 ``` javascript
 // No
 items.forEach(function(item) {